Woweeza/Linus_BlueStampPortfolio/index.md

 ## Challenges Faced

-The biggest challenge that I faced was when I used the controller the close the claw of the arm, the claw would close but the servo would be able to rotate a little bit more so the other servos in the arm would start rotating to try to compensate for the claw not being able to close.
-The way that I fixed it was by making an if else statement in the code so that the servo was only allowed to rotate so much so that the claw would close but if it kept on trying to close, it would just stop the operation of that servo and rotate it back a little bit and then resume the operation of the servo.
+The biggest challenge that I faced was when I used the controller to close the claw of the arm, the claw would close all the way, but the servo would be able to rotate a little bit more so the other servos in the arm would start rotating to try to compensate for the claw not being able to close.
+The way that I fixed it was by making an if else statement in the code only allowed the claw to close a certain amount.

 ## Next Steps

-I plan on hooking the robot arm up to Bluetooth on a phone so that I can program an app to control the robot remotely on a phone.
+I plan on hooking the robot arm up to Bluetooth on a phone so that I can program an app to control the robot remotely.

 # First Milestone